johnstonskj/johnstonskj.github.io/diving.md

 layout: page
 ---

+Diving is something I have wanted to try off and on since I was young, unfortunately it never seemed to be the right time.
+In 2014 on honeymoon I got the chance to do a guided dive in Bora Bora and was hooked, I loved it.
+It still took a year and a half to get myself enrolled in a class in Seattle and get certified.

 I have been seriously diving now since February 2016, and convinced my wife to start in March.
 We have both certified to advanced open water and love to be in the water as much as we can.
 Although I would prefer warm water there is a pleasure in diving locally even